 However, with never-ending to-do lists and personal and team goals to work towards, it’s sometimes difficult to focus on business-wide goals too.

-We believe that effective internal communication can have a massive impact on business success.
-Your staff needs to be behind your company mission, vision and values, and be confident in demonstrating this through everything they do.
+We believe that effective internal communication can greatly impact business success.
+Your staff need to be behind your company mission, vision and values and be confident in demonstrating this through everything they do.
 Internal comms is a great way to remind people ‘why they are here’, and to refocus everyone on the customer needs instead of internal politics.

-Many studies have shown that by including and empowering your staff through internal communication, productivity has significantly improved.
+Many studies have shown that productivity has significantly improved by including and empowering your staff through internal communication.
 As a matter of fact, there are many ways to build an effective internal comms strategy.
 Today we will discuss a few ideas to help get you started and inspired!

 1. Establish channels that work for everyone